best-whale-tours-in-australia

 Every year between June and September, female southern right whales return to the waters of Warrnambool’s Logans Beach to calve.
 Often swimming within a hundred metres of the shore, the pods of whales can be viewed from a specially constructed platform in the sand dunes or from the beach.

-Whale watching on Phillip Island
+Whale Watching on Phillip Island

 Wildlife Coast Cruises